QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 4. Reverse Logistics

-• Brands use them to track warranty claims or to promote sustainable return programs.
+• Brands track warranty claims and sustainability programs.

 Design and Implementation Best Practices